Loading...

 Q What percentage of Sabah is Buddhist?

-About 6% of Sabahans are Buddhist (2020 Census), compared to ~2% nationally.
+About 5.1% of Sabahans are Buddhist (2020 Census, 173,241 people), compared to roughly 2% nationally.
 Buddhism is concentrated in the Chinese community and among some immigrant communities from Southeast Asia.
 Buddhist temples exist in Kota Kinabalu, Tawau, and Sandakan, often doubling as community centres and social service providers.

 Q Does Sabah have religious freedom?
 Are non-Muslims protected?